 There are two things that you must bring with you: A flashlight, and bug spray.
 Well, a nice pair of hiking boots would work well, too.
 We brought a flashlight to visit the cave, but we didn’t even think about bug spray.
 Thankfully, there was a can of bug spray on the counter of the nature centre, and we were allowed to use some.
 The employee seemed to think we were naive, city dwellers for not bringing our own bug spray.
 She was right.

 The forest was absolutely gorgeous.
 Everything was just so green.
 The sun had emerged from behind the clouds and was shining through the leaves.
-Bright green moss was growing on all of the rocks and it was so interesting to see how the tree roots grew around the boulders, still supporting the tree limbs.
+Bright green moss was growing on all of the rocks.
+The tree roots grew around the boulders, still supporting its limbs.

 Within moments, we heard voices coming up from down in the hole…the voices of young kids!
-As it turned out, a family with three young children were already down in the cave and shortly after we arrived, they came back up.
-And these were pretty young kids – two boys and a girl – who absolutely loved the adventure of being down inside the cave.
+As it turned out, a family with three young children were already down in the cave.
+Shortly after we arrived, they came back up.
+Two young boys and a girl absolutely loved the adventure of being down inside the cave.

 We emerged back up to the surface after spending some time down in the cave.
 We continued along our hike in the forest towards a natural stone bridge, which we crossed before descending down into a valley.

 The forest was surrounded by giant limestone boulders covered in lush moss.
 Ferns poked out between the rocks and it was almost like being in a tropical rainforest.